leadedge/SpoutDXvideo/README.md

 FFmpeg.exe and FFprobe.exe are required.
 * Find the example Binaries folder.
 * Go to https://github.com/GyanD/codexffmpeg/releases
-* Choose the "Essentials" build. e.g. ffmpeg-5.1.2-essentials_build.zip and download the archive.
+* Choose the "Essentials" build. e.g. "ffmpeg-5.1.2-essentials_build.zip" and download the archive.
-* Unzip the archive and copy bin\FFmpeg.exe and bin\FFprobe.exe to : &nbsp;DATA\FFMPEG
+* Unzip the archive and copy "bin\FFmpeg.exe" and "bin\FFprobe.exe" to : &nbsp;DATA\FFMPEG
 * Copy the entire DATA folder to the folder containing the executable file.\
 This may be, for example, "..\x64\Release".